 It’s no secret that Sylvan’s Engineering courses in the Wilmington region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

-From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
-We also keep parents informed by sending out regular communication, including a recap of each week’s project.
-We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 - Hands-on projects, from building machines with LEGO® bricks to constructing complex bridge types with K’NEX® pieces.